-- Based on HUD's review of the applicant's risk under 2 CFR 200.206; - When the applicant or recipient has a history of failure to comply with the general or specific terms and conditions of a Federal award; - When the applicant or recipient fails to meet expected performance goals contained in a federal award; or - When the applicant or recipient is not otherwise responsible.
+• Based on HUD's review of the applicant's risk under 2 CFR 200.206;

+• When the applicant or recipient has a history of failure to comply with the general or specific terms and conditions of a Federal award;

+• When the applicant or recipient fails to meet expected performance goals contained in a federal award; or a.
+HUD will fund no portion of an application that:

+• When the applicant or recipient is not otherwise responsible.